ArtFido: Origin

 It was launched on 22 May 2012 by Juan Garcia.
 Melbourne-based Garcia designed the site to provide a way for independent artists to sell their work, as an alternative to mass-produced reproduction art.

 Charity auctions

 In mid 2012, artFido received coverage when it auctioned off a number of artworks to raise money for Challenge, a charity who supports kids with cancer.
 A number of celebrities supported the auction, including musician Dannii Minogue.
 The main auction item was a work by street artist Hush, which was cut out of the wall of Metro Gallery and sold for $12,500.

-In December 2013, on the same day that George Zimmerman's painting sold for more than $100,000 on eBay, artist Michael D'Antuono was told by the same online auction company that his artistic interpretation of the George Zimmerman/Trayvon Martin confrontation, titled "A Tale Of Two Hoodies", violated eBay's Hateful or Discriminatory policy and was removed from the website.
+In December 2013, on the same day that George Zimmerman's painting sold for more than $100,000 on eBay, artist Michael D'Antuono was told by eBay his artistic interpretation of the George Zimmerman/Trayvon Martin confrontation, titled "A Tale Of Two Hoodies", violated eBay's Hateful or Discriminatory policy and was removed from the website.

 D'Antuono then relisted the painting on artFido, with D'Antuono promising to donate 50% of the proceeds of the sale to the Trayvon Martin Foundation.